jaime-olivares/vscode-yuml/README.md

 * ~~The syntax highlighting has been taken from [sublime-yuml](https://github.com/cluther/sublime-yuml) by Chet Luther~~
 * ~~Examples taken from [yuml.me](http://yuml.me/diagram/scruffy/class/samples)~~
 * This extension uses a Javascript port of [Dot/Graphviz](http://www.graphviz.org/) called [viz.js](https://github.com/mdaines/viz.js)
-* The yuml-to-dot translator is an internal port based on a Python project called [scruffy](https://github.com/aivarsk/scruffy)
+* The yuml-to-dot translator is partially based on a Python project called [scruffy](https://github.com/aivarsk/scruffy) (only class diagram)